 HELP FOR BUSINESSES IMPACTED BY THE COVID-19 HEALTH EMERGENCY

 The NMSBDC is here to help entrepreneurs navigate through these uncertain times, no matter where you are in your business cycle.
 This page is continuously being updated with COVID-19 information relevant to businesses, including resources, videos, and links to additional material from various government agencies.
-If you have specific questions and need to speak to a Counselor or you are looking for live trainings, we are here for you.
+If you have specific questions and need to speak to a Counselor or you are looking for live trainings please click on the links below.

 We are all in this together New Mexico.